 3. Is there a potential for any malicious activity aimed at or sourced from the new client?

 Here, we’re considering both stability and reputation.
 Now, having malicious traffic sourced from a client is difficult to foresee.
 A hack, an ill-tempered former employee: these are unfortunate and unforeseeable issues of circumstance.

 A history of attack, however, is a bit easier to see coming and potentially thwart before it causes your business problems.
 Be diplomatic as you engage on this topic.

 Also, it’s completely acceptable to ask a client if they have had a history of DDoS attacks.
-Any reputable client will be forthcoming as it should be their desire to have a strong, healthy business relationship the same as it is yours.
+Any reputable client will be forthcoming as it should be their desire to have a strong, healthy business relationship.

 Also, don’t be put off if they’re honest and alert you to a spotty history.
 This doesn’t necessarily mean they’re bad clients.
 Remember, a DDoS attack is precisely that: a malicious attack.
 Often honest, well-intentioned people are the target of criminal activity.